ProgrammingCube/5-Instruction-Computer/README.md

 With only 5 instructions, this "CPU" implementation is certainly simple.
 But because it includes a branching jump, it is, in fact, [turing complete](https://en.wikipedia.org/wiki/Turing_completeness).

+## Installation

+In order to use this program, you must have Python 3.5 or later installed.

+Next, you need to install [PyQt5](https://pypi.org/project/PyQt5/).
+This is the window manager, style sheet, and function handler for pretty much everything (I <ins>HIGHLY</ins> recommend using PyQt5 for your projects, its designer is a joy to use.)

+To install pyqt5 via pip:

+`$pip install pyqt5`

+To install via your package manager:

+`$sudo apt install python-pyqt5`

+Now you can clone this repository and start programming!

 ## Instructions

 1. [inc](#incdescriptor)